Dheri/PyGitGraph/ReadMe.md

 ## What it does?

-Analyzes git history and an create a graph of commits, which is exported as `.gexf` format
+Analyze git history and create a graph of commits, which is exported as `.gexf` format.
+Exported file can then be imported into tools like Gephi

 ## Example